romeerez/pg-transactional-tests/README.md

 ROLLBACK;
 ```

+Note that `startTransaction` in `beforeEach` hook doesn't start it immediately, but it waits for a db query to prepend it with `BEGIN` statement.

+As the result, if a test case doesn't perform any requests, it won't make transactions in vain.

 ## Parallel queries

 Since every test has own transaction, this library ensures that only 1 connection will be created, because single transaction requires single connection.